-- (22) With the aim of strengthening trade mark protection and combating counterfeiting more effectively and in line with international obligations of the Member State under the WTO framework, in particular Article V of the GATT on freedom of transit and, as regards generic medicines, the 'Declaration on the TRIPS Agreement and Public Health' adopted by the Doha WTO Ministerial Conference on 14 November 2001, the proprietor of a trade mark should be entitled to prevent third parties from bringing goods, in the course of trade, into the Member State where the trade mark is registered without being released for free circulation there, where such goods come from third countries and bear without authorization a trade mark which is essentially identical to the trade mark registered in respect of such goods. - (22a) To this effect, it should be permitted to prevent the entry of infringing goods and their placement in all customs situations, including, in particular transit, transshipment, warehousing, temporary storage, inward processing or temporary admission, also when these goods are not intended to be placed on the market of the Member State concerned.
-In performing the controls, the customs authorities should make use of the powers and procedures laid down in the Regulation (EU) No 608/2013, concerning customs enforcement of intellectual property rights10, also at the request of the right holders.
+- (20) Infringement of a trade mark should also comprise the use of the sign as a trade name or similar designation as long as the use is made for the purposes of distinguishing goods or services. - (21) In order to ensure legal certainty and full consistency with specific Union legislation, it is appropriate to provide that the proprietor of a trade mark should be entitled to prohibit a third party from using a sign in a comparative advertising where such comparative advertising is contrary to Directive 2006/114/EC of the European Parliament and of the Council of 12 December 2006 concerning misleading and comparative advertising. - (22) With the aim of strengthening trade mark protection and combating counterfeiting more effectively and in line with international obligations of the Member State under the WTO framework, in particular Article V of the GATT on freedom of transit and, as regards generic medicines, the 'Declaration on the TRIPS Agreement and Public Health' adopted by the Doha WTO Ministerial Conference on 14 November 2001, the proprietor of a trade mark should be entitled to prevent third parties from bringing goods, in the course of trade, into the Member State where the trade mark is registered without being released for free circulation there, where such goods come from third countries and bear without authorization a trade mark which is essentially identical to the trade mark registered in respect of such goods. - (22a) To this effect, it should be permitted to prevent the entry of infringing goods and their placement in all customs situations, including, in particular transit, transshipment, warehousing, free zones, temporary storage, inward processing or temporary admission, also when these goods are not intended to be placed on the market of the Member State concerned.
+In performing the controls, the customs authorities should make use of the powers and procedures laid down in the Regulation (EU) No 608/2013, concerning customs enforcement of intellectual property rights, also at the request of the right holders.
 In particular, the customs authorities should carry out the relevant controls on the basis of risk analysis criteria.